-2c.
+Requirements for 2c.
 TECHNOLOGY

-✓ Update procedures for district-owned or school-owned devices to match cleaning requirements (see section 2d of the Ready Schools, Safe Learners guidance).

-Procedures for return, inventory, updating, and redistributing district-owned devices must meet physical distancing requirements.
+- Update procedures for district-owned or school-owned devices to match cleaning requirements (see section 2d). - Procedures for return, inventory, updating, and redistributing district-owned devices must meet physical distancing requirements. - If providing learning outside and allowing students to engage with devices during the learning experiences, provide safe charging stations.

+Plan Details for 2c.

+Please enter the details of your On-Site or Hybrid plan that correspond to the requirements listed above: